- National Scientific Council on the Developing Child

 Building Adult Capabilities to Improve Child Outcomes: A Theory of Change

 This 5-minute video depicts a theory of change from the FOI community for achieving breakthrough outcomes for vulnerable children and families.
+It describes the need to focus on building the capabilities of caregivers and strengthening the communities that together form the environment of relationships essential to children’s lifelong learning, health, and behavior.

 Read more about FOI activities >>